andrew-hoffman/halfnes/README.md

 ---------------

 Download the latest version from https://github.com/andrew-hoffman/halfnes/releases .
-There are three versions of HalfNES included in this package: a Windows executable, a Mac .app package, and a JAR file for other platforms.
+There are two versions of HalfNES included in this package: a Windows executable and a JAR file for other platforms.
-Use whichever one works best on your platform, but you will need Java installed no matter what file is to be used.
+Use whichever one works best on your platform, but you will need Java 8 or newer installed no matter what file is to be used.
 Linux users will need to set execute permissions on the JAR.

 # Default Controls (See Preferences dialog to remap them)